ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 - **Transparency:** The threshold is visible in code, not hidden in framework configuration
 - **Composability:** Binary outcomes from diverse test cases can be aggregated cleanly

-### Why Confidence Thresholds for Datasets?
+### Why `minPassRate` Thresholds for Datasets/Runs?

-The confidence threshold set for the dataset represents the **minimum acceptable pass rate** across all entries.
+The `minPassRate` threshold set for the dataset/runs represents the **minimum acceptable pass rate** across all entries over all runs.
 This approach accounts for the inherent non-determinism of AI systems:

 - **Realistic Expectations:** AI agents will not achieve 100% accuracy on every input.
-Setting a confidence threshold (e.g., 80%) acknowledges this while still enforcing a quality bar.
+Setting a minimum pass rate threshold (e.g., 80%) acknowledges this while still enforcing a quality bar.
 - **Aggregate Performance Matters:** A single failure should not cause the entire evaluation to fail.
 What matters is whether the agent performs reliably across a representative set of inputs.
-- **Prevents Brittle Tests:** Without a confidence threshold, a single flaky LLM response could break the entire test suite.
-The confidence-based approach makes evaluations more resilient.
+- **Prevents Brittle Tests:** Without a threshold, a single flaky LLM response could break the entire test suite.
+The minimum pass rate based approach makes evaluations more resilient.
 - **Enables Baseline Tracking:** The calculated pass rate becomes a baseline for future runs.
 Teams can track whether performance improves or degrades over time.

 ## Design